Recruit SignalsRecruit SignalsRecruit Signals

 Reactive BD means waiting for a job posting to appear, then calling the hiring manager.
 In a high-volume market, this approach captures enough deals through sheer repetition.
 In a stabilising market, it fails for two reasons: there are fewer postings to react to, and every agency in your vertical is reacting to the same ones.

 Reacting to live vacancies is one of the weakest indicators of real hiring intent.
-Loxo's 2025 BD analysis found that agencies using recruitment intelligence and automated signals to trigger outreach see a 35% increase in meeting rates with new prospects.
+Loxo's 2025 BD analysis found that agencies using recruitment intelligence and automated signals to trigger outreach see an increase in meeting rates with new prospects.
 The reason is straightforward: when you contact a company before they post a role, you are a consultant.
 When you contact them after, you are a vendor competing on speed and margin.

 Hiring intent signals are AI-analysed market signals, including funding rounds, headcount growth, leadership changes, and technology adoption, that predict future hiring need before job postings appear.
 Platforms like Recruit Signals translate these signals into a ranked list of companies most likely to hire in the next 20 to 30 days.
 That predictive window is where the real BD advantage sits.
 Agencies already using this approach are winning clients before roles are even posted.